 - Ask if the results should be sent in braille or large print.

-The conversation around accessing a smear test as a disabled woman is just beginning.
+The conversation around access to smear tests is just beginning.
 It must continue until inclusion and safety for all is of paramount importance, and this life-saving procedure can be so quick, easy and stress-free that underwear-less, undignified dances to the examination bed are all that are on our minds.

 (Thank you to the nurse who did my smear test, she was super lovely.)